AlexBlandin/PYTDL/README.md

 The path to the file can be changed during use with the `PYTDL> config <path>` command.
 It can also be altered by setting the path in `config.toml`, such as `config_file = ~/.pytdl_config`.
 This also allows for two simultaneous config files, with the second overriding `config.toml`.

+### Logging

+Logging can be altered under the `[log_config]` table in `config.toml`.
+See the provided default in the `PYTDL` class, which uses the `debug.log` file in the installation directory.
+We already set `'datefmt': '%Y-%m-%d-%H-%M-%S,uuu'` by modifying `logging.Formatter.default_time_format`, so do not override `datefmt` in a formatter unless you're happy losing the millisecond component.
+The schema for the dictionary is available [here](https://docs.python.org/3/library/logging.config.html#logging-config-dictschema).